 August 10, 2017: City staff met with property owners.
-Meeting minutes will be available soon.
+Meeting minutes are here.

 July 31, 2017: Letters were mailed to all residents in the study area inviting them to the open house.

 July 18, 2017: City council presentation to review the stakeholder engagement process to review and refine improvements to reduce the risk of flooding.

 June/July 2017: City experienced successive and extreme rain events leading to the total rainfall for June and July of almost 20 inches, over double the normal average.